Tourism and Hospitality Management (2023)

 This subject looks at how to design and deliver memorable tourism, travel and hospitality experiences to international and domestic visitors in the modern digital era.
 This includes hotels, resorts and accommodation, bars and restaurants, transport services, leisure activities, and even hospitals and banks.
 Gain the skills to forecast changes in visitor demand; and manage the social-environmental impacts of tourism and hospitality.

 Tourism and Hospitality Management is available as a first major for the Bachelor of Business (BBus) and the Bachelor of Management Studies with Honours (BMS(Hons)).
 Tourism and Hospitality Management may also be included as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

-To complete Tourism and Hospitality Management as a single major for the BBus, students must gain 135 points from papers listed for Tourism and Hospitality Management, including 105 points above 100 level, and 60 points above 200 level.
-Students must complete MRKTG101; or one of ACCTN101, ECONS101, FINAN101, MGSYS101, STMGT101 if MRKTG101 has already been included as part of another major; THMGT101, THMGT201, THMGT202, THMGT203, THMGT301, THMGT302, THMGT303 and THMGT304.
+To complete Tourism and Hospitality Management as a single major for the BBus and BMS(Hons), students must gain 135 points from papers listed for Tourism and Hospitality Management, including 105 points above 100 level, and 60 points above 200 level.
+Students must complete MRKTG101, THMGT101, MRKTG203, THMGT201, THMGT203, PUBRL303, THMGT301, THMGT303 and THMGT304.
 BBus and BMS(Hons) students may count one of WSOMM396 or WSOMM399 in place of PUBRL303.

-To complete a minor in Tourism and Hospitality Management, students must complete 60 points from the papers listed for the Tourism and Hospitality Management major, including at least 30 points above 100 level, and including THMGT101.
+To complete a minor in Tourism and Hospitality Management, students must complete 60 points from the papers listed for the Tourism and Hospitality Management major, including at least 30 points above 100 level.
+Students must complete THMGT101.

 On this page